rickardfransson/Payarr/README.md

 - Emby
 - Payment providers
-- Future payment infrastructure such as BTCPay Server
+- Future BTCPay Server deployments

-Operators are responsible for:
+Operators are responsible for reviewing and complying with third-party agreements.

-- Reviewing third-party agreements
-- Correct configuration
-- Compliance with external service terms

 ---

 ## No Warranty

-Payarr is provided as software and developed on a best-effort basis.
+Payarr is provided as software developed on a best-effort basis.

-No guarantee is provided that the software fulfills specific legal, commercial, security, or regulatory requirements.
+No guarantee is provided that Payarr fulfills specific legal, commercial, security, or regulatory requirements.

-Users and operators are responsible for evaluating whether Payarr is suitable for their intended purpose.
+The operator is responsible for evaluating whether Payarr is suitable for their intended use.

 ---